symbiote/silverstripe-test-assist/README.md

-# SilverStripe Australia Testing Extensions Module
+# Symbiote Testing Extensions Module

 Adds several helpers to the base SilverStripe testing framework to simplify hooking the testing process into CI servers such as Jenkins, by parameterising several configuration options.

-Additionally, the module provides the `SsauSeleniumTestCase` which provides a simpler API for writing Selenium powered tests.
+Additionally, the module provides the `SymbioteSeleniumTestCase` which provides a simpler API for writing Selenium powered tests.

 ## Selenium